oracle-livelabs/database/global-microservices-springdata-nosql/clean-up/clean-up.md

   ![Cloud Shell](https://oracle-livelabs.github.io/common/images/console/cloud-shell.png)

 2. Execute the following in your Cloud Shell.
+This is issuing a **table delete** command to delete the Movie table.

     ```
     <copy>